 At Ackton Pastures Primary Academy our main priority is to make sure that all children have access to a high-quality teaching and to ensure there are strong systems in place to monitor teaching and learning.

 The curriculum at Ackton has been designed and developed from the National Curriculum and we have used research from Mary Myatt, Tom Sherington, Chris Quigley and Rosenshine's principles so our children have the best pedagogical approaches based on cognitive load theory.

-Teachers have access to high quality CPD that is planned effectively around research and is ongoing including appropriate tasks and coaching to enable them to have the right skills and knowledge.
+Teachers have access to high quality CPD that is planned effectively around research and is ongoing including appropriate tasks and coaching to enable them to have the right skills and knowledge to implement a highly effective curriculum, supporting the needs of all learners.